Graded School: Overview

 In 2006, the school finished the construction of an arts center.
 It is a large structure with two floors, but standing as high as a six-floor building.
 The first floor houses music and theater activities, with an orchestra room, a band room, six practice rooms (two of which contain pianos, and one an electric drum set), a dance studio, a media center for editing film and music, and a black box theater.
 The second floor is dedicated to the visual arts, and contains several rooms for ceramics, painting, and drawing.
 The second floor also has a photography room, complete with its own developing facilities.

 In 2010, the Graded Campus Project was developed.
 In February 2014, Phase I of the project was completed, with a full renovation of the Lower School Playgrounds and Gymnasiums.
 In March 2017, Phase II of the Graded Campus Project was inaugurated.
 It included a new Main Entrance, Parking Garage, Student Center, Large Field, Small Field, Track, Beach Volleyball Court, Wellness Gymnasium, and Maintenance Building.

 Traditionally more than 95% of the school's graduating class enrolls in a 4-year degree education within one year of graduation.

 Accreditation

-Accredited by the Southern Association of Colleges and Schools and the Brazilian Ministry of Education.
-It is also a member of Association of American Schools in South America.

-Graded Campus Project.
-Graded school is a member of the Association of American Schools of South America (AASSA), the US National Association of Independent Schools (NAIS) and the American Montessori Society.

-Board

-The graded board is composed of a self-perpetuating board, and consists of 12 members that are appointed for up to four 2-year terms.